mavachon107/yet-another-f1-db/README.md

-# Yet another F1 data
+# Yet another F1 Database

-A historical Formula 1 statistics and data platform covering every season from **1950 to the present**.
+A historical Formula 1 database and web application covering every season from **1950 to the present**.
 It pairs a curated PostgreSQL dataset of drivers, teams, constructors, circuits, cars, engines, race results and championship standings with three ways to consume it: